compiler-explorer/compiler-explorer/docs/AddingALibrary.md

 ```

 Now, for each declared version, CE will look for a `version` key, an human readeable string representing the corresponding version,
-and `path`, a list consisting of the paths to add to the inclusion path of the library
+and `path`, a list consisting of the paths to add to the inclusion path of the library.

 This would leave us with: (Empty lines added for clarity.
 Please refrain from using them if you plan to PR us :D)